zammad/zammad-documentation/prerequisites-software.rst

 2. Ruby Programming Language
 ============================

-Currently we require Ruby 2.3.1 (all required rubygems like ruby on rails are listed in the Gemfile).
+Zammad requires Ruby (all required rubygems like ruby on rails are listed in the Gemfile).
+The following Ruby versions are supported:

+* Ruby 2.4.1

 3. Reverse Proxy